wultra/sike-java/docs/Readme.md

 ```

 To generate a key pair for `BOB`, use:

 ```java
 KeyPair keyPairB = keyGenerator.generateKeyPair(Party.BOB);
 ```

-You can obtain the keys from the key pair using:
+Obtain the keys from the key pair using:

 ```java
 PrivateKey priv = keyPair.getPrivate();
 PrivateKey pub = keyPair.getPrivate();
 ```

-In case you need to export the keys, cast them to `SidhPrivateKey` or `SidhPublicKey`, and call either of these methods:
+To export the keys, cast them to `SidhPrivateKey` or `SidhPublicKey`, and call either of these methods:

 - `getEncoded()` - returns the byte array representation of the key
 - `toOctetString()` - converts the key to an octet string as defined in SIKE specification